-The 2019 European Travel Study program is open to students of all majors and all tracks, including online student.
+The European Travel Study program is open to students of all majors and all tracks, including online student.
 Our next scheduled travel will be summer of 2021.
 Below is information from the 2019 program.

 Program Description and Itinerary

 The Department of Music's 2019 Europe Travel Study program is a unique opportunity to experience some of the most important cultural, artistic, and historical sites in the world while completing course work moving you closer to graduation.
 We anticipate having the services of a professional guide who speaks 5 languages in addition to 3 BYU-Idaho faculty who will be at your disposal to teach and discuss everything we are learning and experiencing.

 We will travel three weeks during August 2019 (final dates to be determined), leaving from Salt Lake CIty and flying to Rome.
 We anticipate continuing to Florence, Ferrara, Padova, and Venice in Italy; Vienna, Melk, Mathausen, and Salzburg in Austria; various sites in Bavaria (Southern Germany); then on to Strasbourg, Verdun, Reims, Versailles and Paris in France.
 We are still finalizing specific activities and daily schedule of the itinerary.
 Students will be sent a final daily itinerary of activities several weeks in advance of the tour.
 Here are the planned highlights so far:

 - Rome: Vatican Museum & St. Peters Basilica, Borghese Gallery,Colosseum, Roman Forum, Pantheon, and numerous churches important to music history, Christian History (including 1st century archeological sites), and Art history.